billuop123/billuop123/README.md

 ## About Me

-- 🔭 I’m currently working on [your current project or technology you're working on]
+- 🔭 I’m currently working on College Project.
-- 🌱 I’m currently learning [technologies or skills you are learning]
+- 🌱 I’m currently learning Web3.
-- 👯 I’m looking to collaborate on [projects or technologies you are interested in collaborating on]
+- 👯 I’m looking to collaborate on anything.
-- 🤔 I’m looking for help with [technologies or challenges you need help with]
+- 🤔 I’m looking for help with internship.
-- 💬 Ask me about [topics you are knowledgeable about]
+- 💬 Ask me about web development.
-- 📫 How to reach me: [your email or preferred communication method]
+- 📫 How to reach me: biplovthapa890@gmail.com
-- ⚡ Fun fact: [a fun fact about yourself]
+- ⚡ Fun fact: Real Madrid fan.

 ## Skills

-- Languages: [list programming languages you are proficient in]
+- Languages: Ts,js,py,c,c++.
-- Frameworks: [list frameworks you are proficient in]
+- Frameworks: Express,React,NextJs
 - Tools: [list tools or technologies you are proficient in]

 ## Projects